 For the C program conkeror-spawn-helper (formerly spawn-process-helper) it's not that easy.
 Since this is a binary program and therefore packaged in a binary package (named conkeror-spawn-process-helper), it must fit the architecture of the system as well as the C library for which the package has been compiled.
 For a while, the packages built for Debian experimental and unstable will also run on Debian Lenny, but when a new C library enters Debian unstable, conkeror-spawn-process-helper from unstable will no more fit into Debian Lenny.
 That's where Backports.org comes into play: There are packages available which were "backported" to earlier Debian releases.

 The downloaded .deb files can be installed as root3 with a command like:

 3.2.
 Build Your Own Packages

 Do you really need to build your own Conkeror package?

-To build your own Conkeror package, install fakeroot, quilt, and debhelper, then enter the directory of your Conkeror git clone and run:
+To build your own Conkeror .deb package, install fakeroot, build-essential, and debhelper, then enter the directory of your Conkeror git working copy and run:

 4. Starting Conkeror

 You can launch Conkeror installed via a .deb package with the conkeror command or via the Debian menu.